multimodalAI/multimodal-ai-hugo-group/content/authors/aayush-chiniwalla/_index.md

 ---
 # Display name
-title: Xianyuan Liu
+title: Aayush Chiniwalla

 # Username (this should match the folder name)
 authors:
-- xianyuan-liu
+- aayush-chiniwalla

 # Is this the primary user of the site?
 superuser: false